microsoft/vscode-docs/docs/python/tutorial-django.md

     ![The message logging page added to the app](images/django/message-logging-page.png)

 1. Enter a message, select **Log**, and you should be taken back to the home page.
 The home page doesn't yet show any of the logged messages yet (which you remedy in a moment).
 Feel free to log a few more messages as well.
 If you want, you can also take a peek in the database using a tool like SQLite Browser to see that a record has been created in the database.
-Just be sure to close the database in that tool before using the app, otherwise the app will fail because the database is locked.
+Open the database as read-only, or otherwise remember to close the database before using the app, otherwise the app will fail because the database is locked.

-1. In the next series of changes, you modify the home page to display the logged messages.
-First, replace the contents of app's `templates/hello/home.html` file with the following markup.
-This template expects a context variable names `message_list`.
-If it receives one (checked with the `{% if message_list %}` tag), then it iterates over that list (the `{% for message in messsage_list %}` tag) to generate table rows for each message.
+1. Now modify the home page to display the logged messages.
+Start by replacing the contents of app's `templates/hello/home.html` file with the markup below.
+This template expects a context variable named `message_list`.
+If it receives one (checked with the `{% if message_list %}` tag), it then iterates over that list (the `{% for message in messsage_list %}` tag) to generate table rows for each message.
 Otherwise the page indicates that no messages have yet been logged.

     ```html
     {% extends "hello/layout.html" %}